davidkane9/creditr/TO-DO.md

 4. Formatting table four (which is too long right now)

 5. Equation (61) which has too much spacing above it right now
+-------- This is because we have a Bloomberg picture right after the equation, and LaTex cannot fit them in one page.

 6. Equation (62) which has too much spacing above it right now
+-------- This is because we have a Markit picture right after the equation, and LaTex cannot fit them in one page.

 7. Bibliography should be standardized more and Knitr should be added